UK former far-right leader Robinson freed from prison

 The 35-year-old, whose real name is Stephen Yaxley-Lennon, was not in court for the hearing.

-Around 20 supporters, outnumbered two to one by police officers, chanted his name outside court while another 20 or so counter-protesters were also present.
+Around 20 supporters, outnumbered two to one by police officers, chanted his name outside court.

+"I'm very very happy, he's going home to his family," said supporter Dean Henry, 53.

+Around 20 or so counter-protesters were also present, chanting "Nazi scum, off our streets".

 - Judge reveals case background -

+Robinson was accused of using pejorative language, referring to it as a trial of "Muslim child rapists".

-Robinson was given a suspended jail sentence and told he would face immediate imprisonment if he embarked on similar conduct within 18 months.
+He was given a suspended jail sentence and told he would face immediate imprisonment if he embarks on similar conduct within 18 months.

-In May 2018, he broadcast on Facebook outside Leeds Crown Court about a trial which was under reporting restrictions imposed to avoid prejudicing that case and other related ones.
+In May 2018, Robinson broadcast on Facebook outside Leeds Crown Court about a trial which was under reporting restrictions imposed to avoid prejudicing that case and other related ones.

 "During his live-streaming the appellant had referred to the supposed religion of the defendants, the ethnicity of the alleged victims, the costs of the prosecutions, and (he) questioned why publication was prohibited," Burnett said.